rybak/jira-gource/README.md

   For more details about using Gource, see [documentation][Gource-github] on github.

-* `names.txt`—list of JIRA users who appeared in the history of downloaded tickets.
+* `names.txt` – list of Jira users who appeared in the history of downloaded tickets.
 This list can be used to download the photos to use with Gource's `--user-image-dir` option.
-* `json_dump/<ID>-tickets.json`—cache of downloaded tickets.
+* `json_dump/<ID>-tickets.json` – cache of downloaded tickets.
 Delete
   this file if you want to re-download the tickets on the next launch.
-* `missing-tickets.txt`―list of tickets, for which JIRA has returned [HTTP response code 404](https://en.wikipedia.org/wiki/HTTP_404), which would be skipped on the next launch of the script.
+* `missing-tickets.txt`―list of tickets, for which Jira has returned [HTTP response code 404](https://en.wikipedia.org/wiki/HTTP_404), which would be skipped on the next launch of the script.

-JIRA tickets do not have any inherent structure similar to a codebase in a filesystem.
+Jira tickets do not have any inherent structure similar to a codebase in a filesystem.
 Script attempts to generate a pseudo folder structure from colon separated prefixes in tickets summaries.
 Issue type is used to create the file extensions in the generated history.
 Different file extensions result in